rafaelgandi/arc-tab-stash/README.md

 * ♻️ Syncs your data on multiple browsers and accounts.
 * 🔮 If your an Arc Browser user, this extension supports your Arc theme colors.
 * 🌴 Free forever.

+#
+Feel free to reach out to me through email at rafaelgandi@gmail.com or at [rafaelgandi.com](www.rafaelgandi.com/contact) if you have any questions or feedback!
+Hope you find this useful 🤙